Coco (website): History

 In 2023, while still using the Guernsey domain name, the site was being operated by Bulgarian company Vinci SA and was recording 500,000 visits per month.
 Steidl himself settled in Eastern Europe and became an Italian citizen, renouncing his French nationality.

 On June 25, 2024, the Paris Public Prosecutor's Office announced closure of the site and the judicial seizure of its servers.
 At the time of the closure France Info reported that it was hosted in Belgium and the closure had been facilitated through Eurojust multijurisdictional cooperation.
 Other sources stated at the time that site had been hosted in Germany.

 Subsequent to the closure several apparent successor or clone sites have been seen, such as coco-chat.fr (defunct) and blairoudeurs.fr, but it is not clear what connection, if any, they may have had to coco-chat.

 In January 2025, Steidl was taken into custody by French law enforcement.
 He was charged with aggravated procuring, aggravated money laundering and criminal conspiracy, as well as complicity in drug trafficking, child pornography and corruption of minors.
-Several bank accounts connected to the website were frozen in Hungary, Germany, Lituania and the Netherlands, and 5 million euros were confiscated.
+Several bank accounts connected to the website were frozen in Hungary, Germany, Lithuania and the Netherlands, and 5 million euros were confiscated.

+In April 2026, the website was relaunched under the name Cocoland.
+French authorities opened an investigation later that month.
+Steidl's attorney said his client had no connection to this new version.